-Flames ripped through the roof at the sprawling, multi-story clubhouse.
-It was built in 1922 and housed irreplaceable memorabilia and art from the nine major championships and the Ryder Cup that Oakland Hills has hosted over nearly a century.
+Flames ripped through the roof of Oakland Hill’s sprawling, multi-story clubhouse on Feb.
+17. It was built in 1922 and housed irreplaceable memorabilia and art, much of which was recovered, from nine major championships and the Ryder Cup.

 Surveillance camera footage shows maintenance workers using a propane torch prior to a blaze that ravaged the clubhouse.
 The Oakland County Sheriff’s Office said Oakland Hills has estimated the loss of the clubhouse at about $80 million, a figure that Palmer said was not based on information from the club.

 Sheriff Michael Bouchard said footage appears to show the workers attempting to douse a small fire in a wall using a garden hose.
 Bouchard said investigators could have a preliminary finding on the cause of the fire next month and didn’t mention the possibility of criminal charges.